-In honour of this year’s RHS Chelsea Flower Show (20th – 24th May), two world class chefs are launching stunning dishes drawing inspiration from the wonderful displays at the famous exhibition.
+In honour of the RHS Chelsea Flower Show, two world class chefs are launching stunning dishes drawing inspiration from the wonderful displays at the famous exhibition.
 Discover what Tom Aikens

 and Alain Ducasse have created and which of the dishes you can create at home.

 Pistachio and Wild Strawberry Field - Alain Ducasse

 Just moments away from Royal Hospital Chelsea where the show is hosted, Tom's Kitchen Chelsea

 will be serving a floral inspirted menu showcasing the best British seasonal ingredients.
 Tom's dishes also make superb use of the spring's finest flowers.